 The first thing an API does is expose, meaning it makes functionalities or data available.
 To use them, most APIs require a key (API key), sometimes even two.
 This key allows the API to identify you as a user with the necessary rights to use the API.

-This issue of authentication is crucial when discussing APIs.
+This authentication question matters when discussing APIs.
 Let's take a concrete example: at Debord agency, when a contact form is submitted, it sends the contact data to our client space.
 We designed this client space with an API to allow other applications (our website, in this case) to record data there.
 What would happen if this recording wasn't subject to security rules?
 Well, anyone could record anything in our client space.
 In our case, each data submission via the client space API requires authentication.
 This ensures that the information to be recorded indeed comes from our website and not elsewhere.

 Need a fast and robust API?

-Exposing Data
+Exposing data

 One of the main features found when using an API is data exposure.
 This means that the content of a site (pages, articles) is accessible through endpoints, in a structured data format.
 Specifically, by going to a certain URL, you will have the site's data in **JSON** format.
 Many sites do this natively, sometimes without you even knowing.